thebillkidy/Blog/_posts/coding/javascript/2018-07-04-abusing-crawler-api.md

     return { name, role };
   }

-  // Extracts name and role from results as in:
-  // Izabela Ciesla – Lean Specialist – Bridgestone | LinkedIn
   // NOTE: – is a special character! const titleRegex2 = new RegExp(`^(.*) – (.*) – ${companyName} \\| LinkedIn$`, 'i'); // [1] gives name, [2] gives role